AliceO2Group/Monitoring/doc/system-implementation-new.md

 - Disk reliability: very low (irrelevant)
 - Network: 10+ Gbps

+### 5.2 Grafana node

+In order to evaluate Grafana hardware requirements a simple Google Headless test was performed: A dummy dashboard contining 5 plots (14 curves) and 6 months of data (data point every 30 second) was loaded every 1 second.
+During the test `grafana-server` process utilized:
+- 6% of 16 core (E5520) CPU
+- 0.5% of 32 GB RAM

+In comparison the `influxd` process running at the same machine utilzed 500% of the same CPU, and 3% of RAM.

 ### Team
  - [jvino](https://github.com/jvino) - Gioacchino Vino
  - [awegrzyn](https://github.com/awegrzyn) - Adam Wegrzynek